fbernutz/die-himmelstraeumerin-blog/Content/posts/2021-08-22-well-being.md

 **Take it easy and care more about yourself.**

 Since then, a lot has changed in my life.
-I resigned in February, took some time off and finally started a new job two months ago.
+I quit my job in February, took some time off and finally started a new job two months ago.
 Before I started my new job, I had big plans and wanted to do everything better this time, but it turns out that I still struggle to take care of my wellbeing from time to time.
 I guess it just takes time to get used to my new routines, but the start has been made.
 I have found out what is good for me and what helps me to relieve stress and feel more focused.

 ## Get Enough Sleep